ZechCodes/Serving/docs/middleware.md

 ## ServMiddleware Behavior

 - Opens a DI container branch per request and preloads `Request` and response accumulator
+- Injects an `AsyncExitStack` into the branched container so request-scoped resources can register async cleanups.
+The stack is entered before the endpoint runs and is closed automatically when the response finishes.
 - Lets helpers like `set_header()`, `set_status_code()`, `set_cookie()`, and `redirect()` affect the live response

+## Application Exit Stack

+- The application container registers an `AsyncExitStack` with qualifier `"app"`.
+Pull it via `container.get(AsyncExitStack, qualifier="app")` when you need to tie background tasks or long-lived resources (database pools, message consumers, etc.) to the Starlette app lifecycle.
+- Serving wires the stack into Starlette's `shutdown` event, so anything you add with `push_async_callback` or `enter_async_context` is cleaned up automatically during graceful shutdown.

 ## CSRF